ShibamRoy9826/qt_tile/README.md

 The rofi powermenu is a little inspired by [adi1090x-rofi](https://github.com/adi1090x/rofi), and the default rofi config too.
 Thanks to him for the amazing design ideas!

+Thanks to the developers of all the other packages too that this rice uses, without them this rice would never have been complete.

 ## Contributing 🤝